 But it is possible to have an excess of acetylcholine, especially if you are taking active measures to increase your acetylcholine levels.

 When you start taking any substance that is known to increase acetylcholine, begin with a low dosage and then work your way up gradually.

 These symptoms make sense when you consider that acetylcholine is in charge of skeletal muscle contractions and gastrointestinal muscles.

-It has many functions, but the most prominent is the role it plays in memory.
+Acetylcholine has many functions, the most prominent being the role it plays in memory.

 The two biggest culprits in acetylcholine deficiency are a diet low in choline and drugs that block acetylcholine activity.

-You can raise your acetylcholine level naturally by consuming choline-rich foods and specific supplements that increase acetylcholine, and by avoiding anticholinergic prescription medications and over-the-counter remedies.
+You can raise your acetylcholine level naturally by consuming choline-rich foods and taking supplements that increase acetylcholine.